Obscuretone/obscuretone.github.io/public/posts/en/cyber_tourdefrance.md

 That is where the picture gets complicated.
 In 2025, [METR ran a randomized controlled trial](https://metr.org/blog/2025-07-10-early-2025-ai-experienced-os-dev-study/) with experienced open-source developers working on their own repositories.
 In that setting, AI tools made developers slower by about 19%.

-That result was surprising, but not absurd.
+That result was surprising but plausible.
 In mature systems, AI can generate work that looks useful while creating review, correction, and integration costs.
 The time saved writing code can be lost checking whether the code should exist.

 METR later noted in a [2026 update](https://metr.org/blog/2026-02-24-uplift-update/) that the 2025 result had become out of date quickly.
 Developers had become more reluctant to work without AI, task selection changed, and newer agentic tools made the effect harder to measure.
 Their later data suggested speedups may have emerged, but the measurement itself had become more difficult because AI changed how developers choose and perform tasks.

-That is the point: AI productivity is not a single number.
-It depends on the task, the developer, the codebase, the tool, the review standard, and the organization around it.
+AI productivity cannot be reduced to a single number because it depends on the task, the developer, the codebase, the tool, the review standard, and the organization around it.

 ## AI Amplifies The System